pingcap/docs/runtime-filter.md

 ## Concepts

 - Hash join: a way to implement the join relational algebra.
 It gets the result of Join by building a hash table on one side and continuously matching the hash table on the other side.
 - Build side: one side of hash join used to build a hash table.
-In this document, the right table of Join is called the build side by default.
+In this document, the right table of hash join is called the build side by default.
 - Probe side: one side of hash join used to continuously match the hash table.
-In this document, the left table of Join is called the probe side by default.
+In this document, the left table of hash join is called the probe side by default.
 - Filter: also known as predicate, which refers to the filter condition in this document.

 ## Working principles of Runtime Filter